practicalddd/implementations/jakartaee/v8/payara/payara5.194+mysql/cargotracker/Readme.md

-# Jakarta EE 8 Implementation utilizing Open Liberty
+# Jakarta EE 8 Implementation utilizing Payara Server

-This Chapter contains a complete DDD implementation of the Cargo Tracker application based on the Jakarta EE Platform utilizing the OpenLiberty (v19.0.0.9) implementation
+This Chapter contains a complete DDD implementation of the Cargo Tracker application based on the Jakarta EE Platform utilizing the Payara Server (v5.194) implementation

 The implementation adopts a modulithic based architectural style and uses the following technologies
   - Jakarta EE v8.0 as the core chassis